Predefined monthly benefit, which is generally a percentage of pay; may be converted to a lump sum value at distribution.

 Account balance structure is usually easier to understand.

 A Cash Balance Plan is a type of Defined Benefit Plan.
 Similar to Traditional Defined Benefit Plans, Cash Balance Plans have high contribution limits ($100,000 to $250,000+).
-However, Cash Balance Plans have features that make them more attractive than Traditional Defined Benefit Plans.
+However, depending on the business, Cash Balance Plans may have features that make them more attractive than Traditional Defined Benefit Plans.
 The chart below provides additional information.

-For high-income business owners, a Cash Balance Plan will generally be a better option than a traditional Defined Benefit Plan.
-Cash Balance Plans are more intuitive and easier to target a cost and track benefits, especially when more than one owner exists.
-Also, lump sums at payout are not interest rate sensitive.
-That said, for employers with high turnover, a traditional Defined Benefit Plan could make sense due to the more flexible vesting schedule.
+On the other hand, Cash Balance Plans are more intuitive.
+They allow businesses to more easily target and track partner costs and benefits, which is important for multi-partner businesses.
+Also, Cash Balance Plan lump sums at payout are not interest rate sensitive.
+This makes the payout of employees at Plan termination more stable and predictable.
+However, for employers with high turnover, a traditional Defined Benefit Plan could make sense due to the more flexible vesting schedule.